 Speaker: Does it matter what stage a founder or company is in?
 Because if they're early stage, very early stage, would they not have sort of the metrics, you need to give them a very sort of powerful identity that early on?
 Or would it matter?

 Catherine: Yeah, it's a great question.
-So if a company is really, really early, you know, still at an idea stage, or MVP stage, we can absolutely do this work.
+So if a company is really early, still at an idea stage, or MVP stage, we can do this work.
 Usually, we see that it's less of a priority for them.
 They're focusing on building out their product and testing and validating it, but what we're finding is that this work can be applied to any company at any stage.
 The question is, how strong the inputs to the model are.
-So if a company is pretty far along, and they've already collected lots of impact data, then we're able to build their impact model of a very strong foundation.
+So if a company is pretty far along, and they've already collected lots of impact data, then we're able to build their impact model on a strong foundation.
 The reality is, though, that companies at pretty much any stage haven't known what data to collect or how.
-They haven't been known, necessarily how to define what metrics to be tracking.
-So typically what happens with a company at any stage is that we begin to build their model off of initial impact assumptions, assumptions that, of course, are well grounded in research and columns and data.
+They haven't been known necessarily how to define what metrics to be tracking.
+So typically what happens with a company at any stage is that we begin to build their model off of initial impact assumptions, assumptions that, of course, are well grounded in research and data.
 But usually assumptions.
 Then from there, a company knows what their metrics are, they know what data they have, what data they don't have, where what gaps they need to fill, and they can put a process in place to begin collecting that data.
 Then their model gets refined over time.
-So if a company is super, super early stage, still at an idea stage, it's likely that the metrics themselves are going to change and evolve, because their products are still going to change and evolve likely, once a company has really established product market fit, they can lock and load on the top impact metrics that are most core to their value proposition, begin to build a model and then have a core infrastructure, a place that centralizes and synthesizes all the data, they collect, and evaluates it in a way that tells a really compelling story.
-So typically, we're working with companies at the post seed, pre series, all the way through, you know, Series C rounds, and I'm finding that regardless of stage of development, impact data is often missing, which is absolutely okay.
-We like in impact modeling to financial modeling, you know, so if you're at an early stage, you need to build your model off of initial assumptions, and you need to be prepared to substantiate those assumptions with your investor.
+So if a company is super early stage, still at an idea stage, it's likely that the metrics themselves are going to change and evolve, because their products are still going to change and evolve likely, once a company has really established product market fit, they can lock and load on the top impact metrics that are most core to their value proposition, begin to build a model and then have a core infrastructure, a place that centralizes and synthesizes all the data, they collect, and evaluates it in a way that tells a really compelling story.
+So typically, we're working with companies at the post seed, pre series A, all the way through Series C rounds, and I'm finding that regardless of stage of development, impact data is often missing, which is absolutely okay.
+We liken impact modeling to financial modeling so if you're at an early stage, you need to build your model off of initial assumptions, and you need to be prepared to substantiate those assumptions with your investor.
 No investor is going to hold an early stage entrepreneur to their five year revenue projections, but no investor is going to take a meeting with someone who doesn't have them.
-It's become standard and expected among investors that founders, have a really well thought out, but assumption driven initial financial model that, of course, evolves as they start driving sales, and they get a better sense of their market.
+It's become standard and expected among investors that founders have a really well thought out, but assumption driven initial financial model that, of course, evolves as they start driving sales, and they get a better sense of their market.
 And so we think the same is true on the impact side, as long as a company then puts measures in place to collect data to refine and validate those assumptions.

 Speaker: I want to go back to something you talked about a little earlier.
 And that was your time at the UN and then your time at "Good Company Ventures" when you worked a little bit with the city of Philadelphia on some aspects through the accelerator.
 As you're talking about this, this seems really a valuable asset, also for local cities, state governments, federal governments, uns, nonprofits.
 If we're talking about waste, there's a lot of waste in those entities.
 And I think if you look at, you know, a city program, like it did in Philadelphia, or a state program, federal program, a un program, programs can be looked at as companies.
 What's the waste on the government side as well?
 Can this be used to make government programs, aka, you know, there used to parallel for companies much more efficient, and less wasteful through something like this.